tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Girdle of Resurgent Justice

-_Recharge 11+:_ When you rally, one nearby ally heals hit points equal to twice the number of recoveries you have left (champion: two nearby allies; epic: three nearby allies).
+_Recharge 11+:_ When you rally, one nearby ally heals hit points equal to twice the number of recoveries you have left, two nearby allies at champion tier, and three nearby allies at epic tier.

 **Quirk:** Over-indulges.